Carbonate compensation depth: Overview

 Calcareous sediment can only accumulate in depths shallower than the calcium carbonate compensation depth (CCD).
-Below the CCD, calcareous sediments dissolve and will not accumulate.
+Below the CCD, calcareous sediments dissolve and cannot accumulate.
 The lysocline represents the depth range in which the rate of dissolution increases dramatically.

 As shown in the diagram, biogenic calcium carbonate (CaCO_{3}) tests are produced in the photic zone of the oceans (green circles).
 Upon death, those tests escaping dissolution near the surface settle, along with clay materials.
 In seawater, a dissolution boundary is formed as a result of temperature, pressure, and depth, and is known as the saturation horizon.
 Above this horizon, waters are supersaturated and CaCO_{3} tests are largely preserved.
-Below it, waters are undersaturated, because of both the increasing solubility with depth and the release of CO_{2} from organic matter decay, and CaCO_{3} will dissolve.
+Below it, the waters are undersaturated because of both increasing solubility with depth and the release of CO_{2} from the decay of organic matter, and CaCO_{3} will dissolve.
 The sinking velocity of debris is rapid (broad pale arrows), so dissolution occurs primarily at the sediment surface.

 At the carbonate compensation depth, the rate of dissolution exactly matches the rate of supply of CaCO_{3} from above.
-At steady state this depth, the CCD, is similar to the snowline (the first depth where carbonate-poor sediments occur).
+At this steady-state depth, the CCD is similar to the snowline (the first depth where carbonate-poor sediments occur).
 The lysocline is the depth interval between the saturation and carbonate compensation depths.

 Solubility of carbonate

 Calcium carbonate is essentially insoluble in sea surface waters today.
 Shells of dead calcareous plankton sinking to deeper waters are practically unaltered until reaching the lysocline, the point about 3.5 km deep past which the solubility increases dramatically with depth and pressure.
-By the time the CCD is reached all calcium carbonate has dissolved according to this equation:
+The CCD is defined by the point where calcium carbonate is no longer present in the sediments, having dissolved according to this equation: